Ultra8k/pdf-partizione/README.md

 Ensure you have [node.js](https://nodejs.org/en) installed.

+Open the location of this file in a terminal.

+Run `npm install` and wait for the process to finish.

 There are 2 methods to run the script, either with flags or with Q and A prompts.

 To run the script with flags follow the syntax below.